 The bill enacts the Physical Therapy Licensure Compact, which facilitates the interstate practice of physical therapy while preserving state regulatory authority.
 It allows for mutual recognition of licenses among member states, enhances cooperation in regulating multistate practice, and supports military spouses.
-The compact establishes definitions for key terms, outlines state participation requirements, and details the process for obtaining a compact privilege to practice in remote states.
-Additionally, the bill amends the Physical Therapy Act to include provisions for state and federal criminal history background checks for licensure applicants, mandating member states to implement these checks and allowing for the collection of biometric information.
+Key provisions include the establishment of a Physical Therapy Compact Commission to oversee implementation, the requirement for state and federal criminal history background checks for licensure applicants, and the collection of biometric information.
+The bill also outlines the governance structure of the commission, including rules for closed meetings and the maintenance of accurate meeting records.

 Statutes affected: introduced version: 61-12D-5